 A difficult first half of the season in which relegation looked a distinct possibility gave way to a much improved second half.
 Hassocks ended the campaign in 16th spot and reached the semi finals of the RUR Cup for the first time in a decade.

 Sweetman was replaced at the end of the season by fan favourite player James Westlake.
-His rebuilt squad made up of new faces and former favourites lured back to the Beacon finished 10th, securing the club’s first top half placing in nine years.
+His rebuilt squad made up of new faces and former favourites lured back to the Beacon finished 10th in 2022-23, securing the club’s first top half placing in nine years.

 Back to top